-- Legal support is provided eliminate the need for legal services as a barrier to work or self-sufficiency to recipients using Federal TANF funds.
-This service provides high quality and comprehensive legal services to WV WORKS recipients including child only TANF cases referred by the Department with legal obstacles to work, self-sufficiency or child safety and welfare, stability and education, while promoting client empowerment.
+- Legal support is provided to eliminate the need for legal • services as a barrier to work or self-sufficiency to recipients using Federal TANF funds.
+This service provides high quality and comprehensive legal services to WV WORKS recipients including child only TANF cases referred by the Department with legal obstacles to work, self-sufficiency or child safety and welfare, stability, and education while promoting client empowerment.
 Examples of services provided are Domestic Violence; Divorce; Child Support; Child Custody/Visitation; Adoption; Name Change; Paternity; Driver's License Issue(s); Expungement; Housing Eviction; Landlord/Tenant Issue(s); Public Housing; Security Deposit; Unsafe Living Conditions; Utilities; Education/School Issue(s); Supplemental Security Insurance (SSI) /Social; and Security Disability Insurance (SSDI). - Pre-employment dental and vision service is a cooperative effort between the WV WORKS program and the Office of Maternal, Child and Family Health (OMCFH).
 An individual who receives WV WORKS whose barriers to obtaining employment include vision or dental issues may receive a referral for dental work and vision services.
-This is funded using co-mingled Federal TANF and State Maintenance of Effort (MOE) funds. - Volunteer Income Tax Assistance (VITA) sites that will also promote and publicize the Earned Income Tax Credit (EITC) are provided to recipients using Federal TANF funds.
+This is funded using co-mingled Federal TANF and State Maintenance of Effort (MOE) funds.
+This program was authorized under prior law through the Aid to Families with Dependent Children (AFDC) program.
+Expenditures for this program are reported under authorized under prior law. - Volunteer Income Tax Assistance (VITA) sites that will also promote and publicize the Earned Income Tax Credit (EITC) are provided to recipients using Federal TANF funds.
 This program is to promote the Federal EITC and to help increase the amount of federal tax dollars available to eligible West Virginia individuals and families.
-Each regional coalition partner establishes VITA sites, provides families with free income tax preparation and provides financial literacy education to our residents as needed; and
+Each regional coalition partner establishes VITA sites, provides families with free income tax preparation, and provides financial literacy education to our residents as needed; and - Transportation assistance is provided through a donated vehicle program.
+This program delivers safe and reliable automotive vehicles to eligible participants to assist them in achieving greater economic independence and self-sufficiency by meeting their transportation needs.
+This program provides donated vehicles for recipients of TANF who have transportation as a challenge to participation.
+This is funded using co-mingled Federal TANF and State Maintenance of Effort (MOE) funds. - River Valley Center for Addiction Research, Education and Support (CARES) Child Development Services offers programs and practices designed to support infants, toddlers and families affected by the opioid epidemic currently facing West Virginia.
+This service is available in Cabell County and are provided using Federal TANF funds.